Music

 Welcome to the Paul Laurence Dunbar Music Archive

 Paul Laurence Dunbar was the first African-American poet to garner national critical acclaim.
 Born in Dayton, Ohio, in 1872, Dunbar penned a large body of dialect poems, standard English poems, essays, novels and short stories before he died at the age of 33.
-His work often addressed the difficulties encountered by members of his race and the efforts of African-Americans to achieve equality in America.
-He was praised both by the prominent literary critics of his time and his literary contemporaries.
+His work often addressed the difficulties encountered by African-Americans and the efforts of African-Americans to achieve equality in America.
+He was praised by the prominent literary critics of his time and his literary contemporaries.

 Contact Us